-St. John's Medical Center announces a new "Mind-Body Skills Group”
+St. John's Medical Center announces the next session of the "Mind-Body

-program to help individuals experiencing life changes, stress, and illness.
+Skills" group, a program to help individuals experiencing life changes,

-The group, facilitated by Maureen Molinari, will introduce Mind-Body Skills,
+stress, and illness.
+The group, facilitated by Maureen Molinari, will

-work, movement, journal writing, and drawing.
-The 10-week series meets
+biofeedback, breath work, movement, journal writing, and drawing.
+The

-on Wednesdays from 6 to 8 pm at St. John's Medical Center, beginning
+10-week series meets on Mondays from 6 to 8 pm at St. John's Medical

-Mind-Body Skills Groups offer significant benefits for people with cancer,
+Mind-Body Skills Groups offer significant benefits for people with diabetes,

-issues, arthritis, diabetes, and post-traumatic stress.
-In addition, Mind-Body
+issues, arthritis, and post-traumatic stress.
+In addition, Mind-Body Skills

-Skills groups also benefit people dealing with stressful life changes
+groups also benefit people dealing with stressful life changes including

 “Learning skills and strategies to balance life’s stress, including